ikendoit/stock-mock/README.md

     - ajax for automatic refresh (so user can see stock prices update every 60 seconds);

     - stock-bot: a bot that trades stocks (long-term)

+#TECHNICAL

+- use alphavantage.co API for stock data

+- run 2 workers:

+  - API worker: read data from mongoDB, query new stock data every 10 minutes.

+	- Stock Analisys worker: check users' transactions to see if the new stock price match the transition price, if so then proceed the transaction.
+This worker also remove out-dated transactions.

+-